 This is an extreme case, I know.
-Most times varicose veins are a cosmetic issue and a warning sign from the body that some changes need to be made.
+Varicose veins are usually a cosmetic issue and a warning sign from the body that some changes need to be made.
 Your veins are sending out little cries for help saying; “ We’re losing our elasticity.
 You need to move more.
 The blood isn’t flowing anymore.
 Help us out!!”

-Varicose veins are just that – veins that have lost their natural elasticity due to lifestyle, age, or inflammation.
-Varicose veins affect approximately half of people over 50 with about 10% more women than men complaining of them.
+Varicose veins are veins that have lost their natural elasticity due to lifestyle, age, or inflammation.
+Approximately half of people over 50 are affected by Varicose veins.
+They also affect about 10% more women than men.

 Activities that increase the risk of varicose veins are standing or sitting too long in one place, carrying extra weight, crossing your legs when you sit, and inactivity.

-There are MANY things that can be done naturally to reduce varicose veins and get the blood flowing freely again.
+There are MANY things that you can do to naturally reduce varicose veins and get the blood flowing freely again.

 - Exercise regularly.
 Exercise improves blood flow and reduces inflammation in the body

-- Wear compression socks or stockings around home
+- Wear compression socks or stockings around the home

 - Maintain a healthy weight.
-Carrying excess weight puts more pressure on your veins and makes your body work harder to pump blood through your veins
+Carrying excess weight can put more pressure on your veins and make your body work harder to pump blood

-- Follow an anti-inflammatory diet – always.
-Reduce packaged foods, which contain sugar, trans fats, sodium, etc. Look to whole foods like fruits and vegetables, lean proteins, wild fish, nuts and seeds.
-Whole foods are rich in antioxidants, fibre, water, vitamins and minerals that will help to increase blood flow and reduce inflammation
+- Follow an anti-inflammatory diet.
+Reduce packaged foods (which are full of sugar, trans fats, sodium, etc.) and look to whole foods like fruits and vegetables, lean proteins, wild fish, nuts and seeds.
+Whole foods are rich in antioxidants, fibre, water, vitamins and minerals that will help increase blood flow and reduce inflammation

-- Consider supplementing with Magnesium.
-Magnesium is involved in relaxing blood vessels and helps to improve blood flow while reducing restless legs, among it’s many other benefits.
+- Take Magnesium.
+Magnesium relaxes blood vessels and therefore helps improve blood flow while reducing restless legs, among it’s many other benefits.